Edgeworth expansions for centered random walks on covering graphs of polynomial volume growth: Introduction and main results

 respectively, where $p$ is a $\Gamma$-invariant non-symmetric transition probability on $X$, the map $\Phi_0 : X \to G$ is the modified harmonic realization of $X$ defined by \eqref{modified harmonic}, and $\tau_{n^{-1/2}} : G \to G$ is the dilation of order $n^{-1/2}$.
 See Section 2 for its definition.
-We put